alexpdp7/alexpdp7/personal_infra/HACKING.md

 Create an `inventory` file.

-Use the [quay.io/alexpdp7/workstation:latest](https://quay.io/repository/alexpdp7/workstation) image to run Ansible, using a tool such as [Toolbox](https://containertoolbx.org/) or [Distrobox](https://distrobox.it/).

 Create `vault_password` with a vault password.

+Use `rye sync` to set up Python.

 ### Usage

-Run `. .venv/bin/activate` to activate the virtual environment.

-Run Ansible commands normally.
+Run Ansible commands with `rye run`.

 ## Ansible/Puppet integration